 - a 10- minute proficiency audition on the student's major instrument (or voice) prior to admission;

 - a music theory placement examination and a music history placement examination prior to first enrollment for courses*;

 - a keyboard proficiency examination; and

-- the Pre-Professional Skills Test, which must be passed before the student can enroll in MUS 453, 454, 455 or 456.
-In addition, those who wish to become certified in general-choral music education must complete a vocal proficiency examination.
+- the Pre-Professional Skills Test, which must be passed before the student can enroll in MUS 451, 452, 458, or 462.
 A thorough review of the student's transcript(s) will be made.
 Based upon the transcript review and the results of the audition and the proficiency and placement examinations, required prerequisite study may be assigned by the adviser if necessary.

 *If the results of these examinations indicate areas of deficiency, the student must remove these deficiencies by taking specified graduate review or undergraduate courses.

 How to Apply: